borti4938/n64rgb_pcb/README.md

 (needs a 4.5mm gamebit tool)
 - Lift top housing
 - remove inner screws as marked
-(in very last consoles made the heat sink design changed slightly)
+(very last consoles made the heat sink design changed slightly)
 - pull out the mainboard
 - remove heat sink and RF shield
 - **Hint** Now you have the chance to clean up your N64 shell